raulariton/brainbuzz-quiz-engine/README.md

 # brainbuzz-quiz-engine
-This repository hosts the quiz engine (backend) used by the Brainbuzz bot.
+This repository hosts the quiz engine (backend) used by the BrainBuzz bot.